 What is verbal abuse

-All these verbal abuses are happening around us, and sometimes maybe to us, but we don’t notice them, because the key to be a “successful” verbal abuser is not to be revealed as one, instead to always keep the blame for questioning and complaining the victim.
+All these verbal abuses are happening around us, and sometimes maybe to us, but we don’t notice them, because the key to be a “successful” verbal abuser is not to be revealed as one, instead, to always keep the blame for questioning and complaining the victim.

 Understanding abusive people

 Every person who has to live or spend more hours around verbal abusers might be left with serious emotional scars.

-Trying to have a reasonable conversation about their behavior can also be helpful in some cases, but in most cases, verbal abusers don’t understand the reason or have a clear answer to what is verbal abuse, then it becomes very hard for you to accomplish this.
+Trying to have a reasonable conversation about their behavior can also be helpful in some cases, but in most cases, verbal abusers don’t understand the reason or have a clear answer to what is verbal harassment, then it becomes very hard for you to accomplish this.

 How to respond to verbal abuse